-All ordinances and parts of ordinances inconsistent herewith are hereby repealed upon the legally effective
+All ordinances and parts of ordinances inconsistent herewith are hereby repealed upon the legally effective date of this ordinance; otherwise remain in full force and effect.

-Approved by the Borough Council of Souderton Borough and enacted into an ordinance this 5th day of
+Approved by the Borough Council of Souderton Borough and enacted into an ordinance this 5th day of June, 1978.

-June , 1978.